 Free Items on Craigslist

-If you check out the “free” section of Craigslist, you’ll see people trying to get rid of appliances and other large metal items.
+If you check out the “free” section of Craigslist, you’ll see people trying to get rid of broken appliances and other large metal items.
 They may not have the ability to take those things to the scrap yard themselves, but you can benefit from it.

 Make sure you don’t spend the money you’ll make on gas.
 Only try for items that are close to your home.
 And keep in mind that the competition for these items can be tough, so you’ll need to act fast.